 “By definition, 80 proof vodka contains 40% alcohol by volume.
 The remaining 60% is water.
 As such, a Vodka´s quality and taste is dependent on the quality and taste of the water added.
 We use only the finest spring water available — pure, mineral rich Hill Country Artesian Spring Water.
 Soft and flavorful, the water rounds out the vodka, enhancing the flavor and feel.
 Lush with every sip, smooth with every finish.” —Dripping Springs Vodka Website

-With regard to the beans, if you frequent this website you know that I buy my beans bulk from JR Mushrooms.
-I wouldn’t even consider doing this with store bought vanilla beans because the cost would be absolutely prohibitive.
+With regard to the beans, if you frequent this website you know that I have previously bought my beans bulk from JR Mushrooms.
+I wouldn’t even consider doing this project with store bought vanilla beans because the cost would be absolutely prohibitive.
+I’ve gotten 3 or so orders in the past that were great but their beans have been hit and miss lately.
+I’ve also ordered from Arizona Vanilla Company.
+Their beans are very nice and fragrant.
 But with the beans I buy (and you can go in on it with a friend and buy the 1 pound bag, depending on how much vanilla you think you can use in a year) I get my cost down to around $5 for the 9 beans I need to make a bottle this size.
 There are several distributors on Amazon with great prices.
-I can only vouch for JR Mushrooms as a source.
-Theirs are big, fat, happy vanilla beans.
-I’m not enough of a connoisseur to tell you they are the finest beans on the planet, but I have been very happy with them.
+The very best beans, and selection of bean types I’ve found is through a website called Beanilla.
+At the moment, that is my strongest recommendation for a source.
 I will never ever again buy a vanilla bean at the grocery store.
 Of that, I can assure you.
-(I worry that I am starting to sound like a pitch person, so let me just say that I found these beans randomly on Amazon, and I pay for them myself, and JR Mushrooms doesn’t know me from Adam’s housecat).
+But start with a small order so that you can find a distributor that you like.

 I used 9 beans per bottle.
 I have seen people suggest far more, and Cook’s Illustrated actually uses less, but 9 is where I landed.
 Between the vodka and the beans, I spent about $25 on each bottle that I made.
 I am going to keep them hidden in a cupboard and give them away at Christmas when they are nice and strong.
 But, if you are making this for personal use, a month is sufficient time to wait before using it.